-Between the total freedom of taking unlimited breaks for as long as the employee considers fair and the employer standing with a timer near the toilet doors, there are multiple other models.
+Between the total freedom of taking unlimited rest breaks for as long as the employee considers fair and the employer standing with a timer near the toilet doors, there are multiple other models of company's breaks.

 The vision of the employee tirelessly working for the glory and income of the company is as tempting as unreal.
-There are dozens of breaks employees take every day – a cigarette break, lunch break, coffee break, social media break, or just idling in front of the computer screen.
+There are many types of breaks employees take every day – a cigarette break, lunch break, coffee break, social media break, or just idling in front of the computer screen.

-In fact, the best-performing employees tend to take long breaks at their work.
-According to the ConnectSolutions data, employees delivering the best results on average work for 52 minutes to take a 17 minutes break.
+In fact, the best-performing employees tend to take long rest breaks at their work.
+According to the ConnectSolutions data, employees delivering the best results on average work for 52 minutes to take a break lasting 17 minutes.
 It sums up to nearly a quarter of their total working day – a truly long break time at work.

-There is an inherent challenge with the breaks – there is no universal break schedule to follow to keep being productive and while one can work like a cyborg for the entire day, the other employee may need to take a short break for every period of the work.
+There is an inherent challenge with the breaks – there is no universal company break schedule to follow to keep being productive.
+While one can work like a cyborg for the entire day, the other employee may need to take a short break for every period of the work.

 Considering that, the flexible break policy can be used, abused, or underused.
 And the perception of the “abuse” or “underuse” can be entirely subjective.
 And where anything is subjective, tensions can arise.